HTML Guides for autocomplete

 How to fix it

-- Reconsider the input type — if the field genuinely needs autofill behavior controlled, it probably shouldn’t be type="hidden".
+autocomplete="transaction-id"). - Reconsider the input type — if the field genuinely needs autofill behavior controlled, it probably shouldn't be

 Examples